Chris-iCode/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Tic Tac Toe with React
+Fun Tic Tac Toe with React.
+Easy to install.
+Just clone the repo.
+Open your terminal, enter the client directory and type command 'npm start'.
+The App will pop up in the localhost.